satinjeet/typeoform/README.markdown

 -------------

 typeoform is very flexible.
-For example if a plugin adds columns to a table, they are accessible in the Entity, too.
+For example if a plugin adds columns to a table, they are accessible in the entity, too, without editing the entity class.

-Plugins could also change the entity class of repositorys:
+Plugins can also change the entity class of repositories:

 ```php
 class AwesomeUser extends User {